-Management Service Agreements - A type of subcontract with an entity in which the CONTRACTOR delegates some or all of the comprehensive management and administrative services necessary to fulfill the CONTRACTOR's obligations to the Department under the terms of this Contract
+Management Service Agreements - A type of Subcontract with an entity in which the CONTRACTOR delegates some or all of the comprehensive management and administrative services necessary to fulfill the CONTRACTOR's obligations to the Department under the terms of this contract.

-Marketing - Any communication, from the CONTRACTOR to a Medicaid recipient who is not enrolled in that entity, that can be reasonably interpreted as intended to influence the recipient to enroll in that particular MCO Medicaid product, or either to not enroll, or to disenroll from another MCO Medicaid product.
-Marketing does not include communication to a Medicaid beneficiary from the issuer of a qualified health plan, as defined in 45 CFR 155.20, about the qualified health plan.
+Marketing - Any communication, from the CONTRACTOR to a Medicaid Recipient who is not enrolled in that entity, that can be reasonably interpreted as intended to influence the Recipient to enroll in that particular MCO Medicaid product, or either to not enroll, or to Disenroll from another MCO Medicaid product.
+Marketing does not include communication to a Medicaid Beneficiary from the issuer of a qualified Health Plan, as defined in 45 CFR 155.20, about the qualified health plan.

-Marketing Materials - Pursuant to 42 CFR § § 438.104(a)(i) and 438.104(a)(ii), marketing materials refers to materials that:
+Marketing Materials - Pursuant to 42 CFR §§ 438.104(a)(i) and 438.104(a)(ii), marketing materials refers to materials that:

-- Are produced in any medium, by or on behalf of an MCO (e.g., CONTRACTOR); and - Can be reasonably interpreted as intended to market to potential members.
+- Are produced in any medium, by or on behalf of an MCO (e.g., CONTRACTOR); and - Can reasonably be interpreted as intended to market the MCO to potential or existing members.

-Mass Media - A method of public advertising that can create plan name recognition among a large number of Medicaid recipients and can assist in educating them about potential health care choices.
-Examples of mass media are radio spots, television advertisements, newspaper advertisements, newsletters, and video in doctor's office waiting rooms.
+Mass Media - A method of public advertising that can create Plan name recognition among a large number of Medicaid Recipients and can assist in educating them about potential health care choices.
+Examples of Mass Media are radio spots, television advertisements, newspaper advertisements, newsletters, and video in doctor's office waiting rooms.

-Medicaid - The medical assistance program authorized by Title XIX of the Social Security Act.
+Medicaid - The medical assistance Program authorized by Title XIX of the Social Security Act.

-Medicaid Fraud Control Unit (MFCU) - The division of the State Attorney General's Office that is responsible for the investigation and prosecution of provider fraud.
+Medicaid Fraud Control Unit (MFCU) - The division of the State Attorney General's Office that is responsible for the investigation and prosecution of Provider Fraud.